Thomas Hickey (ice hockey): International play

 During his third year of major junior, Hickey was chosen to represent Canada for the 2008 World Junior Championships in the Czech Republic, where he helped Canada to a fourth consecutive gold medal.
 He was selected the next year for the 2009 World Junior Championships in Ottawa as the team captain, returning with John Tavares, P. K. Subban and Zach Boychuk from the previous year's team.
 In the third game of preliminaries, he was chosen as Canada's player of the game in a 5–1 win against Germany.
 Canada went on to beat Sweden in the finals for the third straight year to capture its fifth consecutive WJHC gold medal.

 Broadcasting career

-Following a 12 year professional playing career, Hickey effectively announced his retirement in joining the MSG Network's New York Islanders broadcast team on October 27, 2022.
+Following a 12-year professional playing career, Hickey effectively announced his retirement in joining the MSG Network's New York Islanders broadcast team on October 27, 2022.

 In April 2024, Canadian NHL broadcast rightsholder Rogers Communications announced that it had struck a deal to shift a portion of its rights – specifically the Monday night games played in Canada – from its own NHL on Sportsnet broadcast to Amazon Prime Video for the and regular seasons.
 In September, it was announced that Hickey would provide analysis and interviews during Prime Monday Night Hockey, including reports from between the benches, when it launched with a game in Montreal on October 14, 2024.
-Hickey also continues his work as part of the MSG broadcast team for Islander's games.
+Hickey also continues his work as part of the MSG broadcast team for Islanders games.